exp4-age/agepy/docs/contribute.rst

 >>> from agepy.example import func
 >>> func(1, "Hello World")
 True

+If your example code contains the line
+``import matplotlib.pyplot as plt``, you can create a plot in the example, which will then be present in the documentation.

 More comprehensive examples can be written in the form of Jupyter notebooks and added to the tutorials section.